 These clever devices work by converting the kinetic energy received from a shock into heat, which is then allowed to dissipate.
 Front ‘shocks’ operate with your car’s springs to give a more comfortable ride and ensure the vehicle handles precisely and safely, regardless of the condition of the road surface.

-It’s easy to think that the hardest working part of any car is the engine, but we’d put it to you that the suspensions should be given some consideration, too.
+It’s easy to think that the hardest working part of any car is the engine, but the suspension should be given some consideration, too.
 It has to carry the car’s weight, but not just in a simple straight line.
-No, it has to deal with bumps, twists, turns and varying weights.
+Ithas to deal with bumps, twists, turns and varying weights.
 The suspension is definitely a component of your car that earns its keep.

-The suspension consists of two parts.
-First of all, you have the spring and then you have the shock absorber, or as it’s called in some cases, the strut.
+It consists of two parts.
+First, you have the spring and then you have the shock absorber, or as it’s called when it offers structural support, the strut.
 Without the shock absorber the car would handle like a waterbed.
 The springs allow for the car to move, but the shocks keep it all under control.
 And because they’re working so hard all the time, they wear out.

-How long should shock absorbers last?
+What's the lifespan of a shock absorber?
 A quality pair of shock absorbers should last for around five years, but this is dependent on your style of driving, how often the car is used and how hard it is driven.

 The general rule of thumb is that a set of shocks should last for approximately 50,000 miles.
 Though of course, there are limiting factors at play.
 The way you drive, the amount of weight you carry, the terrain you drive on – if any of these are adverse, you are going to shorten the life of the shock significantly.

-How can I tell if my shocks are past their best?
+How can I tell if my shocks are damaged?